 Immigration Legal Advice and Referral Clinic

-In order to address the growing need for legal immigration services in the District, The D.C.
-Bar Pro Bono Program, along with a number of partners, sponsors an Immigration Legal Advice Clinic to provide free consultations to area residents.
+In order to address the growing need for legal immigration services in the District of Columbia, the D.C.
+Bar Pro Bono Program, along with a number of partners, sponsor an Immigration Legal Advice and Referral Clinic to provide free consultations to area residents.

 The clinic provides legal information, brief advice, and referral services.
-Bilingual attorneys and interpreters are available for clients who speak Spanish, Amharic, Chinese and other languages as requested.
+Bilingual attorneys and interpreters are available for clients who speak a variety of languages.
 Visitors to the clinic will be able to receive assistance from volunteer attorneys with civil legal problems governed by federal U.S. immigration laws.

 If brief service is not enough to resolve the problem or if a different type of service is required, clinic volunteers will attempt to refer individuals to or provide information about a legal or social service provider appropriately suited to handle the case.

 The services at the clinic are provided free of charge.
 Visitors to the clinic are encouraged to bring all of the documents concerning their legal problem.